martinferianc/CPUSimulator-EIE2/README.md

-# MIPS CPU Simulator
+# MIPS I CPU Simulator
-This is [MIPSI](https://en.wikipedia.org/wiki/MIPS_architecture) CPU simulator and testing library.
+This is [MIPS I](https://en.wikipedia.org/wiki/MIPS_architecture) CPU simulator and a testing library.
 The simulator is almost a complete MIPS I CPU: all but floating-point and coprocessor instructions have been implemented.
 Exceptions were implemented using predefined exception return codes.

 ## Specification
-This piece of work was done in partial fulfilment of an advanced computer architecture course.
+This piece of work was done in partial fulfilment of an advanced computer architecture course (EE2-13).
 The specification for the coursework can be found [here](https://github.com/m8pple/arch2-2016-cw).

 ## Currently implemented features and tests